Skip to main content

 Test Code: 12084

 The Mpox Virus DNA, Qualitative Real-Time PCR test is a laboratory-developed assay from Quest.
-This multiplex polymerase chain reaction (PCR) assay detects DNA of nonvariola orthopoxviruses (NVOs) (ie, Vaccinia virus and mpox virus) and the Clade II (formerly known as the West African strain) of the mpox virus.
+This multiplex polymerase chain reaction (PCR) assay detects DNA of non-variola orthopoxviruses (NVOs) (ie, Vaccinia virus and Mpox virus) and the clade II (formerly known as the West African strain) of the Mpox virus.
 This assay does not detect Variola virus, the causative agent of smallpox.

-2. The Quest Mpox Virus DNA, Qualitative Real-Time PCR test is performed from specimens collected in viral transport media; the liquid media, not the swab, is used for testing.
+2. Specimen type: The Quest Mpox Virus DNA, Qualitative Real-Time PCR test is performed from specimens collected in viral transport media; the liquid media, not the swab, is used for testing.
 The CDC NVO PCR protocol requires that either a dry swab or a swab in media be processed for testing.
 Because the CDC protocol includes processing of the swab and not testing of the media, 2 swabs per lesion need to be collected so that 1 swab can be sent to the CDC for additional confirmatory testing if the NVO PCR is positive.

 Table.
-Molecular Targets of the Quest mpox Virus DNA, Qualitative Real-Time PCR Test and the CDC non-Variola Orthopoxvirus DNA Test
+Molecular Targets of the Quest Mpox Virus DNA, Qualitative Real-Time PCR Test and the CDC non-Variola Orthopoxvirus DNA Test

-Swab a pustule/lesion vigorously and place the swab into a viral culture media (VCM; or equivalent) tube.
+Swab a pustule/lesion vigorously and place the swab into a viral culture media (VCM) or equivalent tube.

 No additional confirmatory testing is required at the CDC; therefore, a duplicate swab from the same lesion is not needed.
 If clinically indicated, consider submitting additional swabs if multiple lesions with different stages are present.
 Multiple specimens collected from a single patient should be submitted separately; each should be accompanied by its own separate requisition and transported in its own sealed bag.
 Ship frozen (preferred) or refrigerated.